bradbell/xrst/test_rst/purpose.rst

    and :ref:`config_file@project_dictionary` at the project level.
    The spell checker catches double word errors.
 #.
 It is easy to include source code that executes
-   directly below the current location; see :ref:`code_cmd-name` .
+   directly below the current location;
+   see the discussion of how this different from the :ref:`code_cmd@code-block` directive.
 #.
 Source code can also be included from any location in any file;
-   see the discussion of how this is different than the :ref:`literal_cmd@literalinclude` directive.
+   see the discussion of how this is different from the :ref:`literal_cmd@literalinclude` directive.
 #.
 It is possible to document a feature using one language
    and implement the feature, right next to the documentation,